HarbdhulQuadri/HarbdhulQuadri/README.md

 Welcome to my GitHub!
 I'm a **backend-focused engineer** with a strong foundation in **DevOps and data systems**.
 I specialize in building scalable, resilient backend architectures and deploying robust infrastructure-as-code across cloud environments.

-With deep hands-on experience in **Python, Node.js, CI/CD, and distributed systems**, I craft high-performance APIs, containerized services, and secure data pipelines.
+With deep hands-on experience in **Python, Node.js,C#/.NET Core, CI/CD, and distributed systems**, I craft high-performance APIs, containerized services, and secure data pipelines.

 ---